Skip to content

 Partnering with influencers is another way to broaden your reach.
 YouTube personalities can help you tap into existing, highly engaged communities.
 They can also help you come up with new content when you’re stuck for ideas.

-But there’s one golden rule to any successful partnership: Be authentic.
+Though, there’s one golden rule to any successful partnership: Be authentic.

 Identify influencers who represent values aligned with your brand.
 Does it make sense to partner with them?
 Will it provide value to your viewers?